21re/rust-geo-booleanop/README.md

 At the moment the implementation contains is own splay tree implementation (adapted from [https://github.com/alexcrichton/splay-rs](https://github.com/alexcrichton/splay-rs)) as the JavaScript implementation also uses a splay-tree.
 This might be refactored out in the future in favor of the standard collection types (like BTreeSet).

+# IMPORTANT: How to report bugs

+Please be aware (so far) this implementation is based on the JavaScript version.
+If you find a bug (i.e. two polygons not producing the expected result), chances are that the original algorithm has the same problem.
+So please first check with [https://github.com/w8r/martinez](https://github.com/w8r/martinez) and file a report there.
+Once there is a fix I will happily backport it to the rust version.

 # Usage

 Pretty straight forward: